wwt/dcauto-study-resources/docs/index.md

 - :video_camera: [Cisco DCAUTO Exam Topics](https://learningnetwork.cisco.com/s/dcauto-exam-topics "Cisco DCAUTO Exam Topics"){target=_blank}

-!!! danger
+!!! attention
-    All repository authors and contributors will strictly comply with the [Cisco Certification and Confidentiality Agreement](https://www.cisco.com/c/dam/en_us/training-events/downloads/certificationNDA.pdf "Cisco Certification and Confidentiality Agreement"){target=_blank}, also known as the Cisco Certification Non-Disclosure Agreement (NDA).
+    All all content and contributions on this site strictly comply with the [Cisco Certification and Confidentiality Agreement](https://www.cisco.com/c/dam/en_us/training-events/downloads/certificationNDA.pdf "Cisco Certification and Confidentiality Agreement"){target=_blank}, also known as the Cisco Certification Non-Disclosure Agreement (NDA).

 !!! info
     This site is neither affiliated with Cisco Systems, Inc nor any of its affiliates.